Home

 Mellotron used:

 The Electones are otherwise known as Xploding Plastix, presumably forming their sister outfit to make music in a poppier vein, although it's hardly what you'd call mainstream.
-In their first album, 2009's If You'll be Null, I'll Be Void, the duo of Jens Petter Nilsen and Hallvard Hagen have made a sometimes-interesting blend of '60s pop, folk, indie and electronica that won't appeal to everyone, by any means, but is well-crafted and inventive, managing to sound a little like lots of other bands and a lot like themselves.
+On their sole album, 2009's If You'll be Null, I'll Be Void, the duo of Jens Petter Nilsen and Hallvard Hagen have made a sometimes-interesting blend of '60s pop, folk, indie and electronica that won't appeal to everyone, by any means, but is well-crafted and inventive, managing to sound a little like lots of other bands and a lot like themselves.
 Quite a trick, chaps.

 See: Xploding Plastix

-Electrelane (UK)
+Electrelane (UK) see: Samples etc.

 Electric Flag (US)